r-leyshon/ptspotter/README.md

 ## To do

 * adj_file_nos issue: now only writing final incremented file.
 Print statements are correct but do not correspond with file ops.
-Convert this to test once resolved.
+Issue encountered when all names of files are identical except for sequential numbering.
+Was noticeable by applying adj_file_nos to the output of sequence_file_ops.
+Now introduces hashes if detected as identical.
+Resolved but convert to a test.
+Count number of files in and out.
-* issue: sequence_file_ops(n = 5) creates 5 files, naming is 01.R etc. adj_file_nos(target = 4) then removes period, leaving syntax 01R etc. Resolved but convert to a test.
+* issue: sequence_file_ops(n = 5) creates 5 files, naming is 01.R etc.
+adj_file_nos(target = 4) then removes period, leaving syntax 01R etc. Resolved
+but convert to a test.
 Above issue only applies when filename alpha are all equal.
 * unit tests for all functions
 * function to trim decimals from filenames
+* Remove current_file and replace all usage with basename()